xmonader/letsbuildacompiler-pretty/src/tutor12_miscellany.md

 const TempChar: char = ' ';
 ```

-Now we need a new version of SkipComment:
+Now we need a new version of `SkipComment`:

 ```delphi
 {--------------------------------------------------------------}